Aleksandar Prijović: 2018–19

-On 25 July 2018, Prijovic doubles PAOK lead from Dimitris Limnios cross late on, in a 2–1 home win game in the UEFA Champions League Second qualifying round, 1st leg against FC Basel.
+On 25 July 2018, Prijovic doubles PAOK lead from Limnios cross late on, in a 2–1 home win game in the UEFA Champions League Second qualifying round, 1st leg against FC Basel.
 On 1 August 2018, Prijovic scored with a right footed shot from the centre of the box to the high centre of the goal, giving a two goals lead to PAOK in a triumphant 3–0 away win against FC Basel.

 On 8 August 2018, Prijovic scored with a penalty kick in a 3–2 home win game in the Champions League Third qualifying round, 1st leg against Spartak Moskva.

-On 25 August 2018, he scored with a penalty kick after winning the spot-kick, sealing a 1–0 home Super League win game against Asteras Tripoli.
+On 25 August 2018, he scored with a penalty kick after winning the spot-kick, sealing a 1–0 home Super League win game against Asteras Tripolis.
 On 23 September 2018, he scored a brace being the MVP of the game in a 2-0 derby win home game against champions AEK Athens.
 On 4 October 2018, he opened the score in a 4–1 away emphatic win against BATE Borisov in Belarus in the UEFA Europa League Group stage.
-On 21 October 2018, PAOK fought back from a goal down to clinch a 2–1 win over Aris in a pulsating Salonica derby, maintaining their 100 per cent record in the SuperLeague with a seventh straight win, as Prijovic scored twice to cancel out Mateo García's early opener.
+On 21 October 2018, PAOK fought back from a goal down to clinch a 2–1 win over Aris in a pulsating Salonica derby, maintaining their 100 per cent record in the Super League with a seventh straight win, as Prijovic scored twice to cancel out Mateo García's early opener.
 A week later, Prijovic opened the scoring six minutes after half-time after an assist from Léo Jabá in a 2–0 home win game against rivals Panathinaikos.
 On 25 November 2018, Prijovic scored from close range with a trademark header after an assist from Vieirinha, just seconds after coming on to replace Stelios Kitsiou, in a 2–0 home win game against Xanthi helping his club to secure a 10th win in 11 games for Răzvan Lucescu's record-breaking team.
 On 13 December 2018, he pulled a goal back from close range after a great run from Jabá in a frustrated 3-1 Europa League home loss against BATE Borisov.
 Prijovic is continuing to capture the headlines in Thessaloniki, becoming the quickest player in PAOK history to score 50 goals, in just 83 appearances.
 He overpassed Kostas Frantzeskos who held the record with 50 markers in 99 appearances.
 On 17 December 2018, the Serbian international beat Vladimir Bajić with a superb volleyed effort from Jabá's lofted pass into the penalty area, opening the score in a 2–1 away win against Levadiakos.

 On 20 December 2018, he scored a hat-trick in a comfortable 6–0 away win against Aittitos Spata in the Greek Cup.